 -Insurance Business Authorization also issued by the Office of the Commissioner of Insurance.

 -Authorization of Insurance Brokers, also issued by the Office of the Commissioner of Insurance.

 -Pawnbrokers License, which is a license issued by the Hong Kong Police Force.

 -Deposit-Taking Company Registration, offered by the Hong Kong Monetary Authority.

 -Registration of Remittance Agents and Money Changers, also issued by the Hong Kong Police Force.

 One of our agents who specialize in company formation in Hong Kong can give you more information about the financial services licenses.
 The examples above include just some of the categories of businesses in this field for which a special license is needed.
 Depending on the types of services they provide, financial companies in Hong Kong will need to obtain one or more of these licenses.
 The same applies to restaurants, where business owners will need to obtain several licenses, from those needed to store and produce foodstuffs to selling alcoholic beverages.

-Taxation of subsidiaries in Hong Kong
+Taxation of subsidiaries in Hong Kong in 2021

 As mentioned above subsidiaries in Hong Kong will be treated the same as local companies in terms of taxation.
 The corporate tax for a Hong Kong subsidiary is 16,5%, which is one of the lowest in Southeast Asia.
 Apart from that, the parent company may also file for certain tax exemptions or credits depending on the double taxation agreement its home country has signed with Hong Kong.